-The diagram below illustrates the components of the FWI System.
+The diagram in figure 18 below illustrates the components of the FWI System.
 Calculation of the components is based on consecutive daily observations of temperature, relative humidity, wind speed, and 24-hour precipitation.
 The six standard components provide numeric ratings of relative potential for wildland fire.